stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/add-pdb/add-pdb.md

 1. Save and run `tilt up` at the root of your directory.
 Hit the space bar and the browser with `TILT` logs will be shown.
 If everything is green then the changes will be deployed on the cluster.

-    Let's see number od replicas.
+    Let's see the number of replicas.

 1. Log in to SAAP.
-In your namespace check if the replicaSet has created number of replicaCounts which is `3`.
+In your namespace check if the `replicaSet` has created the number of `replicaCounts` which is `3`.

     ![number of pods](images/number-of-pods.png)